Irreducibility and ergodicity of SPDEs driven by pure jump noise: Introduction and motivation

+Here $0<\lambda_1<\lambda_2<...$ are the eigenvalues associated with a positive self-adjoint operator appearing in the equations they studied. \end{itemize} Note that the driving noises $L$ could not cover cylindrical $\alpha$-stable processes.
+As mentioned in \cite{FHR 2016}, the case of stable driving noise is still an open problem.
+This problem is now solved as the application of the main result in this paper, see Proposition \ref{Prop monotone} below.

 Now we introduce the results on the irreducibility of SDEs driven by pure jump noise.
 In \cite{XZ}, the authors studied the irreducibility of SDEs with singular coefficients driven by symmetric and rotationally invariant $\alpha$-stable processes with $\alpha\in(1,2)$.
-They obtained a two sided estimate of the transition density function of the solution, which implies the irreducibility.
 This is the only paper to get the irreducibility of stochastic equations driven by multiplicative pure jump noise.
 In \cite{AP} the authors obtained the irreducibility of a class of multidimensional Ornstein-Uhlenbeck processes driven by additive pure jump noise $L$. $L$ is of the form $L(t)=L_1(t)+L_2(t)$, where $L_1$ and $L_2$ are independent $d$-dimensional pure jump L\'evy processes, such that one of the following conditions is satisfied

 (1) $L_1$ is a subordinate Brownian motion, and $L_2$ can be any pure jump L\'evy process or vanish;